 Talent washes the protein-coated glass slides by dipping them in a beaker of PBS.

-Now, add 20 milliliters of fresh Hif (pronounced as “H-I-F”) culture into a sterile plastic petri dish and submerge the coated glass slides in the culture medium [1-CU-TXT].
+Now, add 10 milliliters of a fresh Hif (pronounced as “H-I-F”) culture into a sterile plastic petri dish and submerge the coated glass slides in the culture medium [1-CU-TXT].
 Incubate the dishes at 37 degrees Celsius for 1 hour with shaking at 20 rpm [2-MED-over the shoulder].

 Plastic petri dish with 20 milliliters of fresh Hif as talent submerges the vitronectin and HSA-coated glass slides in the culture medium.
 TEXT Overlay: See text for Hif culture